Thursday, 4 May 2023

 • symptom management to reduce symptom burden & increase QOL

-• providing validation and reassurance that the patient's symptoms are due to a biological issue across various body systems
+• validation and reassurance that the patient's symptoms are due to a biological issue across various body systems

 • help accessing supports such as Community Services & Welfare payments

-* Important Note Re Pacing and Resting: People with Severe ME spend days struggling to cope from moment to moment in the most awful suffering.
+People with Severe ME spend days struggling to cope from moment to moment in the most awful suffering.
 For those, and others with ME, pacing and indeed resting may not be an option to manage ME because the body can be in such turmoil that patients can't pace enough to impact disease processes, for example, someone who has severe/very severe or profound ME who lies completely still because any movement at all can cause awful debilitating symptoms.
-For those patients no amount of pacing can help if digesting food requires more energy than the body can produce; no amount of pacing can help when trying to keep warm; no amount of pacing can help when the person has multiple sensitivities and is already responding negatively to light or sound or movement.

 There are a few ways to prevent PENE and to manage your symptoms.
 There is no single way of managing ME that works for everyone, and it takes time to figure out what works best for you.
 There are several treatment and management options.
 Early diagnosis, taking medication to control certain symptoms, and making lifestyle changes can all help.